-Most projects are part of one of the School of Social Work’s nine research institutes, listed below.
+Most projects are part of one of the School of Social Work’s eight research institutes, listed below.
 Directed by social work faculty, these multidisciplinary institutes pursue interdisciplinary, scientifically rigorous social and behavioral research, and provide expertise and a range of services including program evaluation and training to research and practice communities.

 The Addiction Research Institute (ARI) focuses on substance abuse among under-served populations (particularly African Americans and Mexican Americans).
 ARI adopts a uniquely social work perspective, emphasizing factors at the individual, family, organizational, societal, and cultural level that influence substance abuse and substance abuse treatment.